Arc Browser Review

 With Arc, you can organise to your heart's content.
 This browser doesn't have the traditional row of open tabs along the top.
 Arc uses a sidebar instead.
 Within this sidebar, you can organise everything you could possibly think of using different ‘tabs’.

 It’s colourful, it’s different, and it takes a lot of getting used to.
-Arc Browser actually is built an run using Chromium engine.
+Arc Browser actually is built and run using the Chromium engine.

 What's inside Arc Browser for managing your browser: